-During National Fishing and Boating week, Washington state residents can enjoy their Free Fishing Days.
-These are days where anglers are allowed to fish on public bodies of water without a Washington State fishing license.
+During National Fishing and Boating week, Washington state residents can enjoy Free Fishing weekend in Washington State on June 8-9, 2019.
+On these days, fishing licenses are not required of anyone to fish in Washington.
 Free fishing days are a perfect opportunity for beginners to try out fishing for the first time.
+Also NOT required on Free Fishing Weekend:

 Take a newbie fishing!